Need help with your Discussion

 Explain how each supervisor can contribute to conflict resolution strategies used during negotiation.

 Tom can contribute by (1) keeping the team focused on the task at hand and on our goals; (2) providing us with his vast experience and industry knowledge that can help us to understand the union better; and (3) empowering us by giving us the necessary authority we will need to negotiate an acceptable collective bargaining agreement.
-Matt can contribute by (1) keeping the team focused on our goals and objectives; (2) ensuring that we maintain a positive negotiating environment with a successful outcome in mind; and (3) giving us a fresh set of eyes.
-Jeff can contribute by (1) providing us with a realistic view of our bargaining team members, their strengths and weaknesses, and in-depth knowledge of our bargaining team, the company’s culture, the environment and the history of our negotiation process; (2) helping the team to not be complacent; and (3) making sure we keep up with current issues at work.
+Matt can contribute by (1) keeping the team focused on our goals and objectives; (2) ensuring that we maintain a favorable negotiating environment with a successful outcome in mind; and (3) giving us a fresh set of eyes.
+Jeff can contribute by (1) providing us with a realistic view of our bargaining team members, their strengths and weaknesses, and in-depth knowledge of our bargaining team, the company’s culture, the environment, and the history of our negotiation process; (2) helping the team not to be complacent; and (3) making sure we keep up with current issues at work.
 Larry can contribute by (1) bringing a union perspective to our negotiations; (2) providing each bargaining team member with needed resources, such as the collective bargaining agreement; and (3) giving the union more credibility.

 What are the two collective bargaining strategies?